netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-orgainzation.md

 ### Tenancy
 In NetBox most core objects can be associated with a tenant and this conveys ownership of the object.
 For example a managed service provider can associate network devices with individual customers.

 TLE Consulting is using the Tenancy feature to define it's internal business units and associate them with objects.
-They have a tenant group (Departments) and this contains the tenants - Sales, Finance, IT, Marketing and Consulting
+They have a tenant group (TLE Departments) and this contains the tenants - Sales, Finance, IT, Marketing and Consulting

 ### Regions
 In NetBox, regions are typically used to model countries, states, and cities.
 TLE Consulting is present in 4 regions - Africa, Asia Pacific, Europe and North America.
+These 'parent' regions will also contain the Country, State and City regions nested within them.

 ### Site Groups and Sites
 Whereas regions are intended for geographic organization, site groups may be used for functional groupings.
 A site typically represents a building within a region and/or site group.